 The Medical Grade HEPA filter technology in Austin Air Purifiers is highly effective, removing up to 99.97% of airborne contaminants as small as 0.3 microns and 99% of those as small as 0.1 microns.
 This includes viruses, bacteria, dust, dander, and allergens.

-Additionally, the carbon blend in the filter efficiently eliminates chemicals, gases, VOCs, and odors which can trigger asthma attacks.
+Additionally, the carbon blend in the filter efficiently eliminates chemicals, gases, VOCs, and odors that can trigger asthma attacks.

 The Long-Term Impact of Clean Air in Educational Settings